Takumi Inui/Kamen Rider Faiz/Wolf Orphnoch

 - Faiz Blaster Sword Mode: "Photon Breaker", which coats the Faiz Blaster in Photon Blood energy for a powerful slash.

 - Faiz Blaster Gun Mode: "Photon Buster", which shoots out a massive beam from the Faiz Blaster.

 - Gatling Good: Auto-Vaijin's Buster Wheel in Battle Mode is this.
 It can fire bullets rapidly from its front wheel.

 - Handguns: Faiz Phone.
 Notably one of the few examples where the Transformation Trinket doubles as a weapon.

-- Heel–Face Turn: After he finally get over from his own crisis, he resolves to become the main wearer of the Faiz Gear once again and returning to his allies for good.
+- HeelFace Turn: After he finally get over from his own crisis, he resolves to become the main wearer of the Faiz Gear once again and returning to his allies for good.